 I concentrate on the simple things in life and stay on top of my physical and mental health.
 It is a work in progress, but through this journey I am grateful to have found self acceptance and happiness.
 This makes me excited for my future and I want this for you too.

 This is what happened when I stopped Dyeing my Hair.
 Here are the photos of the physical progress.

 So what happened when I stopped Dyeing my Hair?
 I started accepting myself warts and all!
 As a result more opportunities have presented themselves to me.
 I am living out my life with more authenticity and appreciation instead of self loathing.
 I am free but I still need to do the work to keep myself on track.
 It can be difficult in a world trying to pull women in different directions.
 I’ve learned to anchor in the moment, slow down and stay creative, keep my body and mind healthy and go with the flow.

 Do consider joining me as I continue sharing my journey via the links to my socials.
 You will find hairstyles, grey hair inspo, makeup and more.
-Over on Instagram, I share almost daily and I would love to see you over there @silver_styling and be sure to introduce yourself and if you feel like it, join in the conversations.
 You can also join the newsletter here.

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a small commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.